 Find out if a particular journal is included in one or more of the databases we subscribe to.

 If all else fails, our staff will obtain a copy of the article you need from another library.

 Naropa's library catalog.

-This collection of full-text electronic books replaces netLibrary and provides access to over 3,000 books.
+This collection of full-text electronic books replaces netLibrary and provides access to over 3,000 books*.
 Check out this Libguide created to help you use your eBook collection. *When you are finished using your selected eBook, please close out your browser session, so that other users may access the content.